krzwolk/Statistical-Parallel-Corpora-Filtration/README.md

 Phrase Table should be compatible with GIZA++ tool.

-5. Now everything is ready to filter a parallel corpus:
+5. Now everything is ready to filter a parallel corpus.
+REMENBER TO ADJUST PARAMETERS IN main.py

 python main.py Wikipedia.po-en.po Wikipedia.pl-en.en data/output
 where "Wikipedia.pl-en.pl" and "Wikipedia.pl-en.en" are files containing a parallel corpus and "data/output" is a directory where output files should be saved.
 Extensions of input files should indicate their languages: ".pl" for Polish, ".en" for English and so on.